0x6e66/raytracer/documentation.md

   -V, --version
           Print version
 ```

+Example usage:
+- Create an image in full hd resolution from (0,10,10), looking at (0,0,-20) with preset 1
+  - `cargo run --bin main -- --width=1920 --height=1080 --camera-pos=0,10,10 --look-at-pos=0,0,-20 --preset=1`

 #### Gif creation
 It is not an animation of the objects in the scene, but an animation of the camera.
 This is what is behind the `gif` subcommand` in the [CLI](#command-line-interface).
 You can specify a center point, where the camera is rotation around in a circle, a radius for the circle, the height of the circle (y-level), a number of images, that should be taken turing one full rotation on the circle and a point to look at.
 The images are being uniformly distributed on the circle (same distance between neighboring points).
 For each point a [look-at transformation](#optional-positioning-and-orienting-camera-30-points) is done in order for the camera to always point to the desired point.
 Example output (preset 3):

 ![](img/out.gif)